-- A well-developed essay that convincingly analyzes the theme of identity in the work selected. - Analysis predominates; any plot summary or description serves to support the analysis. - Provides appropriate examples from the chosen text to support the response. - May reveal some insight or originality. - The reader may need to make some inferences because the response is not always sufficiently explicit. - May contain some erroneous information, but errors do not significantly affect the overall quality of the essay.
+- A well-developed essay that explicitly compares how the two selected texts treat the theme of the encounter between two cultures. - Analysis predominates; any plot summary or description serves to support the comparison. - Provides appropriate examples from the chosen texts to support the response. - May reveal some insight or originality. - Reader may need to make some inferences because the response is not always sufficiently explicit. - May contain some erroneous information, but errors do not significantly affect the overall quality of the essay.